mnagaso/TomoATT/docs/manual/index.md

 - `convergence_tolerance` :  convergence criterion for forward and adjoint run.
 - `max_iterations` :  number of maximum iteration for forward and adjoint run
 - `stencil_order` :  `1` or `3`.
 The order of stencil for sweeping.
 - `sweep_type` :  `0`, `1` or `2`.
-0 is for sweeping in legacy order (threefold loops on r,t and p), 1 for cuthill-mckee ordering without parallelization (for debuging purpose), 2 for cuthill-mckee node ordering with sweeping parallelization.
+0 is for sweeping in legacy order (threefold loops on r,t and p), 1 for cuthill-mckee ordering without parallelization, 2 for cuthill-mckee node ordering with sweeping parallelization.
 - `output_file_format` : `0` or `1` for selecting input and output file format. `0` is for HDF5 format, `1` is for ASCII format.